 According to 2 CFR 200, the distribution base may be (1) total direct costs (excluding capital expenditure), (2) direct salaries and wages or (3) another base which results in an equitable distribution.
 SHA has found that unit count and leased vouchers is an equitable distribution base when compared to other potential measures.
 Testing of prior year figures has shown that there is no material financial difference between direct labor dollar allocations and unit allocations.
-Total units and leased vouchers are a far easier, more direct labor to distribute indirect service costs.
+Total units and leased vouchers are a far easier, more direct and transparent and more efficient method of allocating indirect service costs than using direct labor to distribute indirect service costs.
 Direct labor has other complications because of the way SHA charges for maintenance services.
 Using housing units and leased vouchers removes any distortion that total direct salaries and wages might introduce.
-Units and leased vouchers is an equitable distribution that total direct salaries and wages might introduce.
-Units and leased vouchers is an equitable distribution that total direct salaries and wages the relative benefits.
+Units and leased vouchers is an equitable distribution base which best measures the relative benefits.